AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 If a node operator is elected by the DAO<sup> [7](#glossary)</sup>, its nodes will be allowed to **join the [Ash Subnet](#ash-subnet)**.

-AVAX and Subnet native tokens **from the community pool** are staked on Ash nodes.
 The revenues generated are redistributed to the Ash community, and **node operators are rewarded**.

 This key feature of the protocol provides **true decentralization** of Subnet validation.